kuzzleio/documentation-old/src/validation-reference/index.md

 layout: category-childrens.html
 title: Data Validation
 order: 400
-description: The reference for the data-validation engine in Kuzzle Backend.
+description: The reference for the data-validation engine in Kuzzle.
 icon: fa-check
 ---

 # Data Validation

-Kuzzle Backend natively provides a way to validate documents that you create, replace, update or publish.
+Kuzzle natively provides a way to validate documents that you create, replace, update or publish.
-You can specify the validation specification in the Kuzzle Backend configuration file under `validation`.
+You can specify the validation specification in the Kuzzle configuration file under `validation`.

 Validation specifications are always attached to the collection of an index.